TeenageMutantCoder/todo/README.md

 ### Continued development

 After working on this project, I realized the usefulness of mobile-first development.
 It is easier to design and style a website using this approach in my opinion, so I will continue to use this approach in the future.
 Also, I will likely continue to use Javascript frameworks like React when making a web app because seperating the logic and design into various reusable components is beneficial for focusing on a single part at a time while developing or maintaining.
+One last improvement that I could make in my workflow is making more commits.
+During this project and before, I made a lot of progress before commiting changes.
+In the future, I plan to make commits after smaller changes.

 ### Useful resources